Maiko Snow Resort

 Ski Resort Facilities

-There is also snowsports school for adults, and equipment and clothing rentals.
+Other facilities include equipment and clothing rentals and a retail shop.
 Maiko also has an onsen and a relaxation room with big comfortable recliner chairs, so you don’t have to take a nap at a table in the cafeteria like the locals do at most Japanese ski resorts!